Now and forever! Amen!

 Are you surprised?
 If I were you, I would be surprised too.

-A bearded Jew who says a hail at the monastery's cemetery is a rare sight!
+A bearded Jew who says a hail at the monastery's cemetery is a rare sight indeed!

 You are right.
-I don't live here.
+I do not live here.
 I come from the States.

 Yes.
 You could say to pay a visit.
-Except that isn't a living person.
+Except that it is not a living person.

-No sir, not my relatives.
+No Sir, not my relatives.
 My family comes from here, but there is no trace of them.
 There is no Jewish cemetery either because the Germans destroyed it with the tanks.
-At least, that's what I was told.
+At least, that is what I was told.

 No. It's not a secret.
 I came to visit the grave of Father Grom.
-Probably, you don't know him.
-It wasn't his real name.
+Probably you don't know him.
+It was not his real name.
 He was called Grom (thunderclap) because his voice was terribly loud, and he used it like thunder, usually to scold the culprits.

 My Polish language?
-Father Grom's rods had knocked it in my head for three years!
+Father Grom's birch rods had knocked it in my head for three years!

 Are you curious?
 Then listen to my story.

-As the occupation came, everything was changed.
+As the occupation came, everything changed.
 We got an order to move to the ghetto.
-It was a bad time.
+It was an awful time.
 When the deportations began, the parents decided to save the children.
 Individually.
 They sent my older sister to a friend in the countryside.
 Marysia, who served us, brought me to a monastery's orphanage.